 Hair oil can expire, yes.
 Most oils stay fresh for two years.
 Always check the manufacturer’s expiration date.

-Hair oil can be used in the beard to create luster and softness.
+Yes, hair oil can be used in the beard to create luster and softness.
 After taking a shower, massage a few drops into the hairs of your beard.
 Once it dries, the shine and softness will remain.

 Wild Growth hair oil is a combination of different oils that strengthen the hair and contribute to growth.
 Yes, it works.